Louisville Personal Injury Attorneys

 Can I File a Personal Injury Claim?

-While you can file a lawsuit when you have been damaged due to someone else's actions, there are certain requirements that need to be met to ensure you have a strong case.
+While you can file a lawsuit when you have been damaged due to someone else’s actions, such as being the victim of a Louisville car accident, there are certain requirements that need to be met to ensure you have a strong case.

 - Statute of Limitations – First, there is a statute of limitations that applies to any civil claim.
 This means there are legal time limits to making a claim.
 Depending on the nature of your situation, you should contact our lawyers as soon as possible to determine the statute of limitations applicable to your specific case.
 These can vary based on age of the injured person and an experienced lawyer knows how to advise you on the specifics.

 - Negligence – To put it simply, negligence means that someone acts, or fails to act, in a way that is generally considered reasonable and directly contributed or caused damage to another person.
 Exactly what a reasonable person would or would not do can come down to some interpretation, but centuries of civil law have established a wide range of acceptable behavior.
 When someone does not act in a way that is considered reasonable, then his or her behavior would be regarded as negligent.
 For example, driving significantly over the speed limit, knowing about a broken staircase, but not repairing it, or allowing a spilled substance to remain on a store floor, can all be considered negligence.

 - Damages – In a personal injury case, damages can include medical bills, lost wages, pain and suffering, and proof of any future damages.
 But these damages must be proven through testimony and evidence.

 Proving the elements in a civil case can be difficult, which is why you need an experienced and knowledgeable personal injury lawyer to represent you in order to demonstrate another person’s negligence and your damages.
 While you can file a civil claim in Kentucky without a lawyer, you are far better off with an experienced Lexington injury attorney to represent you and fight for your rights.